getquorum/tech-assessments/1_address_format/README.md

 # Test #1 - Address Formatting Test

-In this test, you are tasked with breaking out a long address string (Column B) into multiple columns of the individual address parts (Columns C to H).
-See example image below.
+In this test, you are tasked with breaking out a long address string into it's individual address parts (eg. street address, city, postal, etc).

 ## Instructions